BillyFrcs/SnakeLol/README.md

 - Please check this [README](https://github.com/BillyFrcs/SnakeGame/blob/master/Template/README.md) for more details to setup and configuration this project.

 > Get the [SFML Template](https://github.com/andrew-r-king/sfml-vscode-boilerplate) for making games from scratch using Visual Studio Code.

-## Instruction Game

-- Press arrow key to move the snake or you can also use W, A, S, D.

-- Press esc to pause the game.